OfficeDev/office-js-docs-pr/docs/tutorials/outlook-tutorial.md

 - [Visual Studio Code (VS Code)](https://code.visualstudio.com/) or your preferred code editor.

-- Outlook on the web, [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), or Outlook 2016 or later on Windows (connected to a Microsoft 365 account).
+- Outlook on the web, [new Outlook on Windows](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), or Outlook 2016 or later on Windows (connected to a Microsoft 365 account).

 - A [GitHub](https://www.github.com) account.